-Persons age 65 and older and their spouses
+- Persons aged 65 and older and their spouses.

-Coverage under Medicare is similar to that provided by private insurance companies: it pays a portion of the cost of medical care.
+Coverage under Medicare is like that provided by private insurance companies: it pays a portion of the cost of medical care.
 Often, deductibles and co-insurance (partial payment of initial and subsequent costs) are required of the beneficiary.

 Medicare has Two Main Parts: Part A and Part B